rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [genetic_editing_timeline]: /assets/2022/for_attitudes_gene_editing/docs/genetic_editing_timeline.html

+Think about these accomplishments for a moment.
+In 43 years humanity went from learning about DNA to cloning a sheep.
+Then, in roughly half that time, humanity altered the genes of a human embryo!
+That's phenomenal, and somewhat concerning.
+When will gene-editing in humans become widespread?

 Even without understanding the details of these developments, it's apparent, in my mind, that the science of gene-editing is progressing rapidly.
 A short overview can be found in the abstract of _Hirakawa et al.'s_ 2020 paper _Gene editing and CRISPR in the clinic: current and future perspectives_[^hirakawa]:

 > Genome editing technologies, particularly those based on zinc-finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs), and CRISPR (clustered regularly interspaced short palindromic repeat DNA sequences)/Cas9 are rapidly progressing into clinical trials.
 [See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7146048/pdf/bsr-40-bsr20200127.pdf>]